SerJosh/oaks-taverners-cricket-club/README.md

 - [Google](https://www.google.com/)

-Google was used to find the Hero Image.
+Google was used to find the right particular Hero Image.

 ### Code

 - [Stack Overflow](https://stackoverflow.com/) and [W3Schools](https://www.w3schools.com/) were used regularly for ideas and sometimes guidance on how to go about certain codes.

 - [Google Maps iframe Generator](https://www.maps.ie/create-google-map/) was used to generate the ficticious map used in the website.
-There were errors from the HTML validator concerning the map however, so i removed them.
+There were errors from the HTML validator concerning the map however, so I removed them.

 - The **Love Running** walkthrough project by Code Institute was used as guidance on how to go about the beginning stages of starting the website, the clarity of the website was inspired for this website, the navagation code was used and then altered to fit the context of the website, the gallery code was used as it was also inspired by [Wulnuts Taverners Cricket Club](http://walnuts.walnuttaverners.com/) (images were different however) and the Love Running Form Challenge code was used and then altered for the Contact Us form section.

 - The **Coding For Kids** example project shown by Code Insitiute, for its simplicity inspiration.

-- And of course [Crunchy Roll](https://www.crunchyroll.com/) for showing me my first idea was was too big for a project.
+- And of course [Crunchy Roll](https://www.crunchyroll.com/) for showing me my first idea was way too big for a first project.

-- [pura-vida-spa](https://josswe26-pura-vida-spa-2qhc3x8i3s.us2.codeanyapp.com/) for the structure and guidance of how to go about the README.md file.
+- And [pura-vida-spa](https://josswe26-pura-vida-spa-2qhc3x8i3s.us2.codeanyapp.com/) for the structure and guidance of how to go about the README.md file.

 [Back to top ⇧](#oaks-taverners-cricket-club)